-You can control your skier in Backcountry Ski using the directional buttons on your device.
+You can control your skier in Backcountry Ski using the directional buttons on your device, or using the touchscreen.
 Pressing the up button moves you forward, down slows you down and left and right are used for turning.
 This control system is very comfortable and once you get a head of speed up you can pull off some cool jumps and turns, which is great fun.

 The trouble with Backcountry Ski is that it's usually all over very quickly.
 There is an energy bar at the side of the screen and this runs out as you burn energy or hit obstacles.
 Unfortunately, it seems to be set to 'Really fast' because it runs down far too quickly and makes it almost impossible to finish the first trail.
 The graphics in Backcountry Ski are also quite blocky and the animation gets pretty jerky at times.